Pilot Flying J is removing American flags from their truck stop flagpoles because the flags "offend foreigners."

-On 5 May 2018, Facebook user Dave Moore uploaded a video from a Pilot Flying J truck stop in amarillo, Texas, in which he claimed that a flagless Flying J location was the result of the company’s attempt to placate “foreigners” who would otherwise be offended by the sight of an American flag in the United States (for reasons he did not explicate):
+On 5 May 2018, Facebook user Dave Moore uploaded a video from a Pilot Flying J truck stop in Amarillo, Texas, claiming that a flagless Flying J location it displayed was the result of the company’s attempt to placate “foreigners” who would otherwise be offended by the sight of an American flag in the United States (for reasons he did not explicate):

 Moore described (but did not film) a interaction with an unspecified employee who, according to him, openly stated that non-American customers requested that the flag be removed: “I went inside the Pilot and I asked them … they said they had an issue with foreigners coming here and complaining, and they didn’t want to lose the foreigners’ business so they took it down.”

-In the clip, did not corroborate his claim, despite being directly in front of the Pilot Flying J where he claimed the interaction took place.
-Although he filmed a video directly after the purported conversation, he apparently didn’t capture evidence that it happened as described (or at all).
+In fact the clip did not corroborate his claim, despite being made directly in front of the Pilot Flying J where he claimed the interaction took place.
+Although he shot a video directly after the purported conversation, he apparently didn’t capture evidence that it happened as described (or at all).

 Gas stations are frequently targeted for rumors of insufficient patriotism and various versions of the “Shunned Serviceman” urban legend.
 Modern (mostly invented) repetitions of the such rumors have circulated in Illinois, on Long Island, and in Holly, Michigan.

 In some e-mailed variations of this rumor which we received, readers asked if Pilot Flying J had announced that they would be removing all American flags, everywhere:

 Pilot and Flying J truck stops announced they were taking down the American Flag.
 They started the American Flag was offensive to the foreign truck drivers.
 Well screw them I will not stop or use these truck stops or gas stations ever again.
 I cut up my Pilot rewards gas card.